LafeLabs/thing/scrolls/symbols.md

 Why, you might ask, do we add this complexity?
 It is deceptively powerful to create a structure like this.
 Note that this structure is completely geometric.
-While we emph<span>represent</span> each cell with numerical addresses, the actual underlying structure is geometric and symbolic.
+While we *represent* each cell with numerical addresses, the actual underlying structure is geometric and symbolic.
 Elements represent geometric symbols, human language describing geometry, computer language describing geometry, and